 When it comes to these appliances, there are important things that factor into the overall cost.
 The length you or your child wear them before the teeth have been straightened.
 The longer you wear them, the more it will cost.

 While the Damon option usually costs somewhat more than the traditional one, they don’t require the same amount of time to make the same adjustments.
 The cost won’t be much more expensive than traditional options.
 While standard orthodontic appliances can cost anywhere from $3,000 to $7,000.
 The Damon option will usually run anywhere from $3,500 to $8,000 on average.
-This can be covered by your dental insurance plan, so make sure to inquire about this before making your final purchase decision.
+This can be covered by a dental insurance plan.
+Inquire about this before making your final purchase decision.

 You can’t go wrong with the Damon option or traditional orthodontic appliances.
 Each option comes with a bevy of benefits to the teeth straightening process.
 If you’ve settled on the Damon system and feel as though this would provide your teeth with the best care, contact Gluck Orthodontics today to schedule your initial consultation.
 Drs.
 Joel and Jonathan Gluck look forward to hearing from you.